frederickm13/frederickm13.github.io/_posts/2020-05-16-five-tips-effective-emails.md

 Please see five tips below for writing more effective emails.

-## 1. Include the purpose within the first two lines.
+## 1. Include the purpose within the first two sentences.
 When I say "purpose," I mean the reason why the email is being sent.
-If the email is being sent to ask about some TPS Reports, then ask about the TPS reports within the first two lines.
+If the email is being sent to ask about some TPS Reports, then ask about the TPS reports within the first two sentences.

 I would say to include the purpose in the first line.
 However, it is common to begin the email with a friendly greeting.
 For example, "I hope you had a great weekend."